 If we consider the question of vote-marketing at the time of constitutional choice, differences in economic position are not predictable.
 Therefore, to generalize our discussion we need to allow, not for predictable differences in economic position, but for differences in interest on particular issues, which may or may not be based on differences in economic status.
-The individual, considering organizational rules, may well think that votemarketing, if it could operate perfectly, would reduce expected external costs.
+The individual, considering organizational rules, may well think that vote-marketing, if it could operate perfectly, would reduce expected external costs.
 However, he may also predict imperfections in this market which may more than offset this advantage.
-With expected market imperfections of a certain type, the individual may choose rationally to try to prohibit the open buying and selling of political votes.3
+With expected market imperfections of a certain type, the individual may choose rationally to try to prohibit the open buying and selling of political votes.
+61

-3. Note that the central point made here is precisely equivalent to that raised in connection with the symmetry in gains among the members of a dominant majority coaliIf the market imperfections are expected to take the form of the exclusive exchange of votes between the most interested and the least interested groups, with the absence of "political entrepreneurs" or "vote brokers" in the mildly interested groups, the individual may expect interest coalitions to solidify and to become permanent.
+If the market imperfections are expected to take the form of the exclusive exchange of votes between the most interested and the least interested groups, with the absence of "political entrepreneurs" or "vote brokers" in the mildly interested groups, the individual may expect interest coalitions to solidify and to become permanent.
 The basis on which his constitutional decisions rest may be changed if he does, in fact, expect permanent coalitions to form.